 Recognizing and rewarding your employees based on their performance is very important when it comes to motivating them and eventually retaining them in the long run.
 You can reward excellent performances in the form of appraisals, promotions, perks, etc.

-Unlocking the 5 Types of Performance Management In HRM for Success
+Unlocking the 5 Types of Performance Management In HRM

 Like with most other processes, there are different types of approaches when it comes to performance management, and they come with their own unique features and benefits.
 Let’s take a look at a few different types of performance management techniques used by HR professionals across industries.